datalad-handbook/book/docs/basics/101-121-siblings.rst

 .. rubric:: Footnotes

-.. [#f1] As this example, simplistically, created a "pretend" room mate by only changing directories, not user accounts, the recorded Git identity of your "room mote" will, of course, be the same as yours.
+.. [#f1] As this example, simplistically, created a "pretend" room mate by only changing directories, not user accounts, the recorded Git identity of your "room mate" will, of course, be the same as yours.

 .. only:: adminmode